Skip to main content

 Mountain West Prevention Research Center

-The University of Utah hosts the Mountain West Prevention Research Center (MW- PRC) to address childhood obesity in rural and small communities across Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming.
+The University of Utah hosts the Mountain West Prevention Research Center (MW- PRC) to address childhood obesity in rural and small communities across Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming.
 The MW-PRC is part of a network of 20 academic research centers funded by the Centers for Disease Control and Prevention (CDC).

 The MW-PRC collaborates with community-based organizations and local experts to develop strategies that engage communities in family healthy weight programs (FHWP) that have proven to promote good health and support lifestyle changes.